Cross Data Center Replication (XDCR)

 Filtering Expressions can be used in XDCR replications.
 Each is a regular expression that is applied to the document keys on the source cluster: those document keys returned by the filtering process correspond to the documents that will be replicated to the target.
 For information, See XDCR Advanced Filtering.

 Optionally, deletion filters can be applied to a replication: these control whether the deletion of a document at source causes deletion of a replica that has been created.
 Each filter covers a specific deletion-context.
-For information, see Deletion Filters.
+For a description of the individual deletion filters, see Deletion Filters.
+For an explanation of the relationship between deletion filters and filters formed with regular and other filtering expressions, see Using Deletion Filters.

 XDCR only replicates data: it does not replicate views or indexes.
 Views and indexes can only be replicated manually, or by administrator-provided automation: when the definitions are pushed to the target server, the views and indexes are regenerated there.